Architects: Tadao Ando Architect & Associates: Tadao Ando Architect & Associates

-From the architect.
+Text description provided by the architects.
 Tadao Ando’s design for the Koshino House features two parallel concrete rectangular confines.
 The forms are partially buried into the sloping ground of a national park and become a compositional addition to the landscape.
 Placed carefully as to not disrupt the pre-existing trees on the site, the structure responds to the adjacent ecosystem while the concrete forms address a more general nature through a playful manipulation of light.
 More about the Koshino House after the break.

 The northern volume consists of a two-storey height containing a double height living room, a kitchen and a dining room on the first floor with the master bedroom and a study on the second floor.
 The southern mass then consists of six linearly organized children’s bedrooms, a bathroom and a lobby.
 Connecting the two spaces is a below grade tunnel that lies beneath the exterior stairs of the courtyard.